 Although this town may seem small and off the radar, the history that exists in this small community can still be seen and experienced today.
 With all the outdoor adventure this place has to offer, it will attract thrill-seekers and outdoorsmen from far and wide.
 So next time you are traveling through the area, consider making a stop and spending a day at the Gateway to the Ten Thousand Islands.

-If you think Everglades City is cool, make sure you check out some of the other really neat attractions in the area.
+If you think Everglades City is cool, make sure you check out some of the other really neat attraction in the area.
 Boca Grande would be an excellent choice.

 Here at Zerorez Fort Myers Carpet Cleaning, we are lucky to be so close to some beautiful areas.